AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 ### Pre-requisites

-* Licenses for AEM Sites and Adobe Commerce.
+* Licenses for AEM Sites and Adobe Commerce

-* AEM on-premise 6.5 or AEM Skyline
+* AEM on-premise 6.5 or Adobe Experience Manager – Cloud Service
 * Adobe Commerce 2.4.3

 After you secure your environment of AEM Sites, you must install the ALM reference site package.
 This package includes AEM web pages and website components that help construct the learning platform.